Back to Fall Survival Guide

 Increased daily duties, decreases the free and available time we have for the staple household chores and personal admin duties which are necessary to keep food in the fridge and a roof over our head.
-Given that we now have less time for extracurricular activities such as cable TV, magazine subscriptions etc, decreasing these luxuries frees’ up available funds which could be used to offset the outsourcing of some of our daily household chores.
-In order to maintain a clear mind and calm atmosphere, it is imperative that we operate in a clutter free environment.
-Ensuring you have your personal business is in order by outsourcing, not only frees up valuable time for yourself, it gives back into the community by creating a business opportunity for someone else.
+Given that we now have less time for extracurricular activities such as cable TV, magazine subscriptions etc, decreasing these luxuries frees up available funds that could be used to offset the outsourcing of some of our daily household chores.
+In order to maintain a clear mind and calm atmosphere, it is imperative that we operate in a clutter-free environment.
+Ensuring you have your personal business is in order by outsourcing, not only frees up valuable time for yourself, it gives back to the community by creating a business opportunity for someone else.

 People love to help and if we don’t ask we don’t receive.
 Never be afraid to reach out and ask for help.
 Getting the kids involved in the daily running of the house or asking your family to help out brings everyone together, creates a sense of community and gets things done!

 Have realistic expectations of yourself and understand that there is only one of you.
 Everything that must get done will, and if it doesn’t the world will not end.
 When we place demands and unrealistic expectations on ourselves, we set ourselves up for frustration and disappointment.
-Our attitude will dictate our experience in all situations, so If expect things to go well and they usually do.
+Our attitude will dictate our experience in all situations, so if you expect things to go well they usually do.

 Love what you learned but still want more guidance and support?
 Hire a 1:1 coach who will get to know you, your lifestyle and your unique needs and create results that you can sustain long-term.
 If you're not quite ready to go all-in on hiring a coach, check out our Macro Calculation Cheat Sheet & 18 Tracking Tips and Tricks for macro counting!